ZiggyCreatures/FusionCache/docs/CacheLevels.md

 Luckily someone in the community created an implementation of `IDistributedCache` based on Sqlite, and released it as the [NeoSmart.Caching.Sqlite](https://www.nuget.org/packages/NeoSmart.Caching.Sqlite/) Nuget package (GitHub repo [here](https://github.com/neosmart/AspSqliteCache)).

 The package:
-- supports both the sync and async models natively, meaning it's not doing async-over-sync or viceversa, but a real double impl (like FusionCache does) which is very nice and will use the underlying system resources best
+- supports both the sync and async models natively, meaning it's not doing async-over-sync or vice versa, but a real double impl (like FusionCache does) which is very nice and will use the underlying system resources best
 - uses a [pooling mechanism](https://github.com/neosmart/AspSqliteCache/blob/master/SqliteCache/DbCommandPool.cs) which means the memory allocation will be lower since they reuse existing objects instead of creating new ones every time and consequently, because of that, less cpu usage in the long run because less pressure on the GC (Garbage Collector)
 - supports `CancellationToken`s, meaning that it will gracefully handle cancellations in case it's needed, like for example a mobile app pause/shutdown events or similar